scottheron/whisky/README.md

 * Is not mobile responsive.

 ### Disclaimer
-The Whisky Stone is an original app from Scott Heron.
-Data comes from the Scotch Malt Whisky Database (http://www.scotchmaltwhisky.co.uk/)
+The Whisky Stone is an original app from [Scott Heron](https://github.com/scottheron/).
+Non API data comes from the Scotch Malt Whisky Database (http://www.scotchmaltwhisky.co.uk/)